 OpenPhone pricing

-OpenPhone fully understands that your business needs change as you grow.
+OpenPhone understands that your business needs change as you grow.
 That’s why we offer three different price plans so you can choose the right features for your needs.
-You can pick the one that fits you now, and if you need to change later, you can upgrade in minutes.
-It’s all about making things easy for you as your business gets bigger.
+You can pick the one that fits you now, and if you need to change it later, you can upgrade in minutes.
+It’s all about making things easy for you as your business grows.

 Here’s what our three plans look like up close:

-- Includes call recordings, auto-attendants, scheduled texts, AI-suggested text responses, and more
+- Starter: $15 per user per month for call recordings, shared numbers, scheduled texts, AI-suggested text responses, and more

-- Unlocks call transfer, logs and analytics, HubSpot CRM integration, call transcriptions, and more
+- Business: $23 per user per month unlocks phone menus, call transfer, logs and analytics, HubSpot CRM integration, call transcriptions, and more

-- Unlocks a dedicated account manager to tailor a plan to your team’s needs
+- Enterprise: Custom pricing for a dedicated account manager to tailor a plan to your team’s needs

-2. Google Voice: The top solution for teams that run everything on Google apps
+2. Google Voice: The best solution for teams that use Google Workspace

 Pros